google-gemini/cookbook/Awesome_gemini.md

 ### [Vision] Drawings labelling in [<tldraw/>](https://tldraw.dev/)

-A Gemini APIs integration that labels your drawings.
+A Gemini API integration that labels your drawings.
 ![tldraw](https://pbs.twimg.com/tweet_video_thumb/GPOT8XtXAAEHyxh.jpg)

 <blockquote class="twitter-tweet" data-media-max-width="560"><p lang="en" dir="ltr">this demo may seem un-flashy but its actually huge for letting models interact better with a canvas, and also potentially massive for accessibility use cases <a href="https://t.co/58MFuLQ3kP">https://t.co/58MFuLQ3kP</a></p>&mdash; Lu wilson 🏳️‍🌈🏳️‍🌈 (@TodePond) <a href="https://twitter.com/TodePond/status/1797949557042753947?ref_src=twsrc%5Etfw">June 4, 2024</a></blockquote>